chung-leong/react-seq/doc/type.md

 ## Notes

 In theory, `arg` can be a string as well (meaning a plain-old HTML element will get created).
-Such usage is highly improbable, however. [`element`](./element.js) is function to use if you don't wish to define a component.
+Such usage is highly improbable, however. [`element`](./element.js) is the function to use if you don't wish to define a separate component.